 Getting to Mackinac Island is the first step to your Northern Michigan vacation on the island.
 It’s a process that’s been streamlined throughout the decades of island tourism, but planning ahead will prevent any headaches when trying to make it from the mainland to the island’s shore.
 Visitors can access the island by boat or by plane.
 Read on to discover travel ideas for getting to and from Mackinac Island.

 Ferries are the most economical and popular means of getting to the island.
 With views of the Mackinac Bridge and the prismatic waters of the Straits of Mackinac, a ferry ride is an enjoyable experience in itself.
-Passengers are not only transported quickly across the water, but seemingly back in time upon arrival at Mackinac Island.
+Passengers are not only transported quickly across the water but also seemingly back in time upon arrival at Mackinac Island.

-Ferries service the island from Mackinaw City to the south and St. Ignace to west; Mackinaw City is in Michigan’s Lower Peninsula, and St. Ignace is in the Upper.
+Ferries service the island from Mackinaw City to the south and St. Ignace to west; Mackinaw City is in Michigan’s Lower Peninsula, and St. Ignace is in the Upper Peninsula.
 Ferry services begin in early spring and run into the late fall—the exact window is sometimes dictated by the presence of lake ice.
 Services begin early in the morning (around 7:30 a.m.) and last until evening, with the final rides being conducted later and later during peak tourism weeks.
-Three companies handle all passenger ferry services to and from the two mainland ports and the island:
+Two companies handle all passenger ferry services to and from the two mainland ports and the island:

 Shepler’s: An adult round-trip ticket is $26; a child (ages 5-12) round-trip ticket is $14; an online discounted adult round-trip ticket is $24 from Mackinaw City and St. Ignace; an online discounted child (ages 5-12) round-trip ticket costs $13; and children under 5 are free!
 Bikes and bike trailers: $10 each (this charge is for bringing your own bike/ bike trailer).
 Free day parking, overnight parking (outdoor and unsecured for five nights is free; outdoor fenced is $15 per night; indoor drop-off is $30 per night).
 Specialty cruises include lighthouses and Les Cheneaux Islands.